w3f/Grants-Program/applications/application-template.md

 * **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)

 ### Team's experience
 Please describe the team's relevant experience.
-If the project involves development work, we would appreciate it if you singled out a few interesting code commits made by team members in past projects.
+If your project involves development work, we would appreciate it if you singled out a few interesting code commits made by team members in past projects.
 For research-related grants, references to past publications and projects in a related domain are helpful.

 If anyone on your team has applied for a grant at the Web3 Foundation previously, please list the name of the project and legal entity here.